creativescala/krop/docs/src/pages/server.md

 val builder = ServerBuilder.default.withApplication(app)
 ```

 This uses the default settings (localhost and port 8080).
-The are builder methods that allow these to be changed.
+There are builder methods that allow these to be changed.

 Once the builder options have been set, calling the `run` method will construct a `Server` and immediately run it.